haarry9/ner-bert-api/README.md

 cd app
 uvicorn main:app --reload
 ```
+> [!IMPORTANT]
+> Wait for the "FastAPI app is running..." message before proceeding to test the API (Might take a minute).

 ## Test the API in Postman:
 - Open Postman and set Request Type to `POST`.